 A few months after we moved to Alaska I flew back to Beaufort for the birth of my second nephew.
-While I was there I photographed my first ever couples session, and now, here I am, writing this blog post from our cozy little apartment in Old City, Philadelphia.
-A lot can change in a year (or, in this case, a year and a half).
+While there I photographed my first couples session, and now here I am, writing this blog post from our cozy little apartment in Old City, Philadelphia - a lot can change in a year (or, in this case, a year and a half).

 For us, this time has held one cross-country move, a handful of beautiful vacations and a whole lot of growth.
 Exploring every corner of this city has made the months pass in what feels like only days.
 It’s incredible, really, not only how abruptly change can happen, but how long it can take to notice those changes.
 The simple habits of the day to day transform and fade away and suddenly you realize that everything has changed; the way it once was, the person you once were, may be completely different now.